IMA Conference 2024

 January 12, 2024

 Just on the way back from the 9th World Congress of the International Microsimulation Association in Vienna.
-Northumbria allowed Howard Reed and I to go to present our NIHR work.
+Northumbria allowed Howard Reed and me to go to present our NIHR work.

 It was fun.
 Met some good people, heard some interesting papers, and our presentations went fine, I think.